princedan-123/aidDev/README.md

 <li>For security reasons, save your key as an evironmental variable using this name 'google_api_key' in your config file
 <li>Clone the repo</li>

-<li>Install the neccessary packages by simply running the dependecies.sh script if you are using Linux or you meay install them manually</li>
+<li>Install the neccessary packages by simply running the dependecies.sh script if you are using Linux or you may install them manually</li>
 </ol>

 USAGE